berenslab/MorphoPy/README.md

  - graphviz
  - pygraphviz

-Use homebrew to install, if it is not installed you can do it from your terminal with this command:
+**1)** Use homebrew to install, if it is not installed you can do it from your terminal with this command:

     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-Then you can easily install python and graphviz like this:
+**2)** Then you can easily install python and graphviz like this:

 	brew install python graphviz

-In the last step you need to build pygraphyviz with the installed graphviz library:
+	# if you get an error that graphviz can't be found you can use this to install:
 	pip install pygraphviz –install-option=”–include-path=/usr/local/lib/graphviz/” –install-option=”–library-path=/usr/local/lib/graphviz”

-This should be the way on OSX but wasn't tested with MorphoPy until now.
-So we can't guarantee that it will work.
+**3)** In the last step you need to build pygraphyviz with the installed graphviz library:

+	pip install pygraphviz

+Now you should be able to continue with the MophoPy installation.
+See below.
 ### Linux:
 Debian/Ubuntu packages: